Maxim Khalil

 Maxim Hani Khalil (مكسيم هاني خليل; born on 7 November 1978 in Homs) is a Syrian actor.

 Career

 After he finished high school, he began as ballet dancer.
 In 1998, he worked as an assistant director for two years and was at this stage performing small roles.
 Since 2000, he began his real career and presented many works like Maraya, Ahl Algharam, Aldhaher Baibars, and Robi.

 Personal life

 Parents

-Maxim born to a Syrian Alawite father and a Russian Christian mother; he held Russian citizenship due to his mother.
+Maxim born to a Syrian Christian father and a Russian Christian mother; he held Russian citizenship due to his mother.
 His father Hany Khalil was a politician and military analyst.
 He had many compositions and lectures; he died in 1997.
 His mother Stila Tomolovic is a makeup artist and fashion designer.
 In 2017, many fans criticized him after many newspapers published that he left his mother in a retirement home in Damascus.

 Marriages

 In 1998, he married an actress Yara Khalil then they divorced in 2003.
 In 2004, he married another Syrian actress Sawsan Arshid who is also Russian by her mother.
 He has three sons: Hany from his former wife Yara, Jad and Lucas from his current wife.